nthorne/xmppmote/README.md

 your box with; and since that session initialisation is not yet implemented in XMPPMote, just go ahead and use a web based jabber client such as JWChat (http://jwchat.org/).

-After having set up the XMPP user, modify configuration/commands.pu to suit your likings (i.e. command handler type, and possibly a set of allowed commands, if RestrictedCommandHandler is to be used; if no changes are made, the UnsafeCommandHandler is used, which will basically throw any incoming command at the shell, hoping that it sticks).
+After having set up the XMPP user, copy xmppmoterc.example into xmppmoterc, and modify it to suit your likings (i.e. command handler type, and possibly a set of allowed commands).
 After configurating XMPPMote, it is invoked by typing

 `$ ./xmppmote.py`